acronym-ventures/docs/src/legal-terms-and-policies/Privacy-Policy.md

 #### **INTERNATIONAL TRANSFER**

-The Company has offices outside of the Bahamas and affiliates and service providers in the EU and other countries.
-Your personal information may be transferred to or from the Bahamas or other locations outside of your state, province, country, or other governmental jurisdiction where privacy laws may not be as protective as those in your jurisdiction.
+The Company has offices outside the Common Wealth of Bahamas and affiliate service providers in the EU and other countries.
+Your personal information may be transferred to or from the Bahamas or other locations outside your state, province, country, or other governmental jurisdiction where privacy laws may not be as protective as those in your jurisdiction.

 #### **HOW INFORMATION IS SECURED**